 The results were that those who were off FB and other social media outlets had 55% lower stress levels.

 It would seem comparing yourself to your peers can be very stressful.
 They were also more productive, calmer, and enjoyed time with family and friends on a more personal level.
+Does it make you happy?

 There is a strong correlation in that when people feel less stressed, they are happier.

 Well, of course.
 Stress is related to depression and anxiety.
 If you no longer have stress pounding at your back, then you will be happier.
+Sometimes it’s not to do what makes you happy but to remove what hinders you.

 Our daily concerns affect our daily happy meter: